-Five minutes with Thomas Campbell, the translator of Victoria Lomasko's book 'Other Russias', shortlisted for the 2018 Pushkin House Russian Book Prize
+Five minutes with Thomas Campbell, the translator of Victoria Lomasko's book 'Other Russias', awarded subsidary prize of 'Best Book in Translation' for the 2018 Pushkin House Russian Book Prize

 How did you become a translator?

 I read a lot of literature at college, where I studied ancient Greek, which was the first language I translated.
 I started studying Russian literature during perestroika.
 Recently, I’ve been translating Finnish contemporary poetry—for fun, as it were, for the time being—in addition to working full time as a professional translator from Russian to English.
 It doesn’t matter what the language is, you should have a good amount of in-country experience and lots of varied reading under your belt to be able to get your bearings in a new text, to know what is what.
 My adviser at the University of Washington (Seattle) used to lead annual summer hikes in Olympic National Park.
 We’d be walking in the forest, he’d point to a plant, rattle off the name in every language he knew and say, ‘Translators have to know everything, and since that’s not possible, you have to know when you don’t know something, know that you need help, and find someone who knows and can help you’.

 How did you get involved in Vika Lomasko’s work?